obsidian-community/obsidian-hub/05 - CSS snippets/Image Adjustments.md

 %% Add a description below and remove the tag.
 What do you use this css snippet for?
 Feel free to add links to other existing notes! %%

-> The **Image Adjustments** snippet allows you to move/position and re-size images in your notes within your Obsidian vault.
+> Move/position and re-size the images in your notes within your Obsidian vault.

 **⚠ Note:** Might not be 100% compatible with [Lithou's Image Flags snippet.](https://github.com/Lithou/Sandbox/blob/main/.obsidian/snippets/pub-Image%20Flags.css).
+Image grid doesn't quite work with externally images `[]()`as nicely as internally linked ones.

 %% Paste your template below %%